guilhermesilveira/generativemagic/docs/guilherme_silveira.md

 > Penny Wise Force all of them at once.
 Keep a PINKY BREAK AS to show something
 > four aces in one side, spellingon the other side.

+## Secret Agent
+> Volunteer picks a number for the agent and does not say it (007).
+> Counts the cards into a new stack.
+Peek the agent.
+Puts the stack back.
+> Does a cut.
+- Ends with the reverted order of the top N cards

 # Not yet implemented

 ## Impromptu Name a card name